Jump to a Section

 Dependent upon your academic home at UVA (College or School), specific course options to fulfill these requirements vary.

-Use the ACE Self Assessment to keep track of your progress.
+Use the Pre-Health Pillars Candidacy Assessment to keep track of your progress.

 Programs vary on whether they accept Advanced Placement (AP) credit as completion of a prerequisite requirement.